Gospel centered. Spirit led. Mission focused.

 • 4-Bed Room Suite with Four Single Beds (maximum four people): $211.50

-– When making your reservation, please use promotional code MULTI19.
+– When making your reservation, use promotional code "MULTI19" to book accommodations in the conference block.

 Booking more than 10 rooms?
 Contact Natalie Gibbs via 902.494.8876 or firstname.lastname@example.org.